General State Budget: Creation and modification of taxes

 The Budget Act can not create taxes.
-You can modify them when a substantive tax law so foresees.
+This law can only modify them when a substantive tax law so foresees.

 Budget stability

-Article 135 of the Constitution, introduced in 2011, establishes the principles of stability and budget sustainability.
+Article 135 of the Constitution, modified in 2011, establishes the principles of stability and budget sustainability.
 Among them it is established that the credits to pay the public debt are always present in the budget and are of absolute priority.
 This means that even if the budget does not include a forecast of expenditure in debt payment, if there are debts, the credit for that expense is automatically understood as being included in the budget in a virtual way by this article of the constitution.
 The principles established in this article are developed in the Organic Law of Budget Stability and Financial Sustainability.

 The objective of budget stability is presented by the Government and is established every three years according to forecasts of economic growth.
 Each year a multi-year budget plan for three years must be drawn up in which the stability objective is taken into account.